 Every year fire is responsible for the destruction of thousands of acres of countryside, open spaces and wildlife habitat with some fires lasting several days.

 Sadly a number of wildfires are caused by human error.
-With the increased number of people taking day trips to the countryside over recent weeks, there's already been a rise in the number of wildfires caused by an everyday item - the disposable BBQ.
+With the increased number of people taking day trips to the countryside, there's already been a rise in the number of wildfires caused by an everyday item - the disposable BBQ.

 Discarded disposable BBQs, together with the combination of dry and hot weather, are a recipe for disaster and, when fire ignites, it spreads quickly across dry land.
 Other items that can cause unintentional but devastating wildfires are camping fires, discarded glass bottles and cigarette butts.
 Not only do these fires destroy the countryside, they also kill and injure the wildlife that lives among it.